gsbDBI/ds-wgan/docs/source/evaluate.rst

 Evaluating Models
 =================

-The function `compare_dfs` compares real and generated data from the WGANs.
-The output are a comparison of means, comparisons of standard deviations, histograms and scatterplots.
+The function `compare_dfs` compares the real data set `df` and the artificially generated data set `df_generated` from the WGANs.
+The output are a comparison of means, comparisons of standard deviations, histograms and scatterplots to evaluate the performance of the WGAN.

   .. code-block:: python